2017 Chrysler Pacifica Limited long-term test: how much does the vacuum suck?

-You get to feeling old when you realize that, Back In Your Day, kids didn't eat in the car.
+You get to feeling old when you realize that, back in your day, kids didn't eat in the car.

 But times change.
 Some cars now play movies inside, stop themselves before an accident, and offer as many as a dozen cupholders.
 Also, kids now eat and drink inside vehicles.